Shakargi/SacemLy/README.md

-# Sacemly – Intelligent Summarization System for Students and Learners
+# Sacemly – Intelligent Learning System for Independent Students

 ## Table of Contents